Manuka Honey – What’s All The Fuss About?

 Manuka honey is automatically associated with medicinal qualities and a hefty price tag, and is also often assumed to be solely a product of New Zealand.

-Manuka honey is not strictly from New Zealand alone, but has benefited from very strong marketing campaigns by the honey council in the ‘land of the long white cloud’.
+Manuka honey is not strictly from New Zealand alone, but it’s benefited from strong marketing campaigns by the honey council in the ‘land of the long white cloud’.

-What’s interesting is that all Leptospermum species are considered to be teatree (or tea tree), but not all teatree are Leptospermum!
+Interestingly, all Leptospermum species are considered to be tea tree, but not all tea tree are Leptospermum!
 The story goes that the name was bestowed after Captain James Cook made a brew from the leaves.

 Over two decades, Manuka honey has been proven to have antibacterial qualities and has become established as a medicinal food.